 As LEAs build their district ESSA plans, they will be required to engage early learning stakeholders.
 Stakeholders may include, but are not limited to, Head Start, Title 1, Smart Start, elementary school principals and teachers, child care administrators and teachers, Child Care Resource and Referral, Exceptional Children, McKinney Vento, NC Pre-K Committee, family engagement professionals, community college system, community organizations supporting dual language learners, health care providers, existing early childhood collaboratives (e.g., Campaign for Grade-Level Reading), higher education and others.

 The North Carolina Early Childhood Foundation (NCECF) is partnering with the Office of Early Learning and the NC Head Start Collaborative Office at the Department of Public Instruction to support LEAs and early childhood community leaders in collaborating to develop the early learning components of the LEA’s ESSA district plans.

-We will be hosting four regional meetings to assist LEAs and early learning stakeholders in this work.
+We have hosted webinars and presented at conferences to build awareness of opportunities in the plans.
+In January, we hosted four regional meetings to assist LEAs and early learning stakeholders in this work.

-- Provide an overview of ESSA early learning requirements and opportunities,
+- Provided an overview of ESSA early learning requirements and opportunities,

-- Prepare districts to engage cross-sector, early learning stakeholders in plan development,
+- Prepared districts to engage cross-sector, early learning stakeholders in plan development,

-- Support districts in identifying data needed to inform decision-making, and
+- Supported districts in identifying data needed to inform decision-making, and

-- Support districts in beginning to outline early learning components to consider.
+- Supported districts in beginning to outline early learning components to consider.